Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Effect of principal forcing modes on turbulence intensities

 The principal forcing and response modes for this particular frequency--wavenumber triplet are given in figure \ref{fig:energy_dist_log}(c,d).
 Despite the different Reynolds number and the wall boundary condition, the forcing and response modes of the log layer are similar to those of the buffer layer.
 The forcing mode highlights a pair of streamwise rolls spanning the entire channel half-height, and the response modes exhibit streamwise streaks with alternating signs of the same magnitude.
 For the given $(k_x,k_z,\omega)$, the principal forcing mode contains the largest energetic contribution under unit broadband forcing (approximately $81\%$), similar to the buffer layer case.
 The similarity in the identified principal resolvent modes indicate the similarity in the underlying mechanism for the SSP of the buffer and log layers, as it has been hypothesised in the literature.

+The fact that the log layer structure of the minimal flow unit spans the full boundary layer thickness can be further explained by the self-similar attached eddy hypothesis \citep{Townsend1976,Perry1982,Meneveau2013,Agostini2017,Marusic2019}. \citet{McKeon2019} has recently identified that an isolated resolvent mode in with a given convection velocity constitutes only part of the full attached eddy, and a geometric progression of such modes needs to be considered for the fair comparison to the attached eddies.
+In particular, a single wall-normal location of the log layer will be affected by a series of wall-attached eddies whose footprint includes the given wall-normal height.
+From this viewpoint, the structures that impact the log layer would span the whole half channel as observed in the current case.

-The results of removing $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ for the log layer is shown in figure \ref{fig:TKE_2000l}.
+The results of removing $\hat{\boldsymbol{g}}_1^{(0,1,0)}$ for the log layer are shown in figure \ref{fig:TKE_2000l}.
 The TKE does not reduce as significantly as the buffer layer case, as seen in the time evolution of TKE in figure \ref{fig:TKE_2000l}(a) and the time-averaged turbulence intensities in figure \ref{fig:TKE_2000l}(b); however, we do see a significant reduction in the TKE.
+Similar to the buffer layer case, the dissipation rate (not shown) follow the trends of the TKE.
 The relatively smaller effect of the principal forcing modes in the log layer is due to the complexity and the disorganisation of the log layer itself.
 Unlike the buffer layer, where only one scale is isolated by the minimal domain, the log layer still includes contributions from various scales that exist in the log layer (figure \ref{fig:energy_dist_log}(a)), which makes it harder to affect the full system by removing only one scale.
-However, the significant reduction in TKE and turbulence intensities obtained by removing the principal forcing mode, which exhibit similar characteristics in both the buffer and log layer, shows that the mechanism in which turbulence self-sustains is similar in both the buffer and log region.
-The results of removing secondary forcing modes and principal forcing modes for a different $(k_x,k_z,\omega)$, while not reported here, show similar trends as seen in the buffer layer, where the impact on the flow statistics are marginal compared to that of $\hat{\boldsymbol{g}}_1^{(0,1,0)}$.
+However, the significant reduction in TKE and turbulence intensities obtained by removing the principal forcing mode, which exhibit similar characteristics in both the buffer and log layer, shows that the mechanism in which turbulence self-sustains is similar in both regions.
+The results of removing secondary forcing modes and principal forcing modes for a different $(k_x,k_z,\omega)$, while not reported here, show comparable trends as seen in the buffer layer, where the impact on the flow statistics are marginal compared to that of $\hat{\boldsymbol{g}}_1^{(0,1,0)}$.